GDPR: 65,000 Euro penalty for missing updates

 Maintenance serves to maintain value

-In addition to security aspects, regular maintenance of the website also ensures that a one-time investment becomes a permanent investment – i.e. after value building, the value preservation is ensured.
+In addition to security aspects, regular maintenance of the website also ensures that a one-time investment becomes a lasting investment – in other words, that value is preserved after value has been built up.

 A website that is not regularly maintained has not only represented a security risk since the GDPR at the latest, but also a liability risk.